jsmnlao/Travel-Buddy/README.md

 ## 📚 Technical Stack

-- Frontend: **Bootstrap** framework for built-in components, consistency, and responsiveness
+- Frontend: **Bootstrap** - framework for built-in components, consistency, and responsiveness.
-- Backend: **Flask** (Python) to handle backend logic, routing, processing user input, and integration with external services
+- Backend: **Flask** - (Python) to handle backend logic, routing, processing user input, and integration with external services.
-- Database: **SQLite**, a simple and lightweight database ideal for small applications and its easy integration with Flask
+- Database: **SQLite** - a simple and lightweight database ideal for small applications and its easy integration with Flask.
-- External: **Llama**
+- External: **LLaMA** - powers local language understanding and generation using a lightweight transformer model.

 ## 👩🏽‍💻 Setup & Execution